 - Consumers have the right to request that their personal data be deleted, and businesses must comply.

-Ok, so how do companies comply?
+So how do companies comply?
 Here’s a quick summary:

 - Establish an inbound process by which consumers can request to know what data is being collected, as well as to opt-out if they don’t want their personal information to be used.
 (Note that requests can be back-dated to as much as twelve months back, so businesses need to be prepared).